spacetx/starfish/docs/source/index.rst

 For a brief overview of starfish and popular assays it is compatible with, you can read the :ref:`Introduction <introduction>`.
-If you want to give it a try, the :ref:`quick start tutorial <getting started>` will guide you from installation to running a pipeline in under 10 minutes.
+If you want to give it a try, the :ref:`quick start tutorial <quick start>` will guide you from installation to running a pipeline in under 10 minutes.
 For more comprehensive instructions on how to use starfish, see the user guide on :ref:`creating image-based transcriptomics processing pipelines
 <creating_an_image_processing_pipeline>`, which organizes and contextualizes the tutorials on